intelie/gitbook-drilling/collector/liverig-collector-appliance.md

 # LiveRig Collector Appliance

-Intelie can deploy the LiveRig on a hardware, with small factory rack with a LCD with service status.
+INTELIE can deploy the LiveRig on a hardware, with small factory rack with a LCD with service status.

 ![](../.gitbook/assets/Selection\_001.png)